 Regardless of your application, we are looking forward to working with you to provide the required flags, flagpoles, and hardware for your application.
 If you need assistance, please reach out to us by phone, email, or chat, and we will be happy to help.

 History of the Vermont Flag

-In 1775, at the start of the American Revolution, Vermont joined as they wanted to gain independence and the "Green Mountain Boys" who were a group of Vermont Settlers were led by Ethan Allen to capture the British Fort Ticonderoga.
+In 1775, at the start of the Revolutionary War, Vermont joined as they sought independence and the "Green Mountain Boys" who were a group of Vermont Settlers were led by Ethan Allen to capture the British Fort Ticonderoga.
 In 1777, Vermont declared itself an independent republic and in January 1791, it officially became the 14th state (first state after the original thirteen colonies) of the United States of America.

 We offer free images of the Vermont Flag in four sizes (small, medium, large, and high resolution).
 These images are distributed royalty free for both personal and educational use and are ideal for use in projects and on websites.
 If you choose to use one of our images, attribution is appreciated, but not required.

 The following html code snippets can be copied and pasted to add an image of the Vermont State Flag to your website: